 On the same trip to Stearns County we visited Discovery Farms Minnesota’s Meyer Dairy.
 Meyer Dairy is participating in the Discovery Farms program to provide data on sediment and nutrient loss to surface waters and sub-surface waters.
 The innovative techniques employed at Meyer Dairy, as with other sites across the state, will help farmers reduce sediment and nutrient pollution in our waters.
 That’s crucial because 75% of Minnesota’s lakes and streams are impaired, according to the Minnesota Pollution Control Agency.

-Other sites of interest on the numerous tours I participated on are the Hmong American farmers in Dakota County; the Peterson farm near Northfield showing use of cover crops and Encirca Nitrogen Management services for nutrient control; Dave Legvold’s farm just North of Northfield in Dakota County (Dave was also given the Department of Agriculture’s Water Certification designation for work with cover crops, nitrate prevention); Maring Dairy near Kenyon where we saw 40 pastured cows and bees; MN Poultry Testing Lab in Willmar (learned a lot about what the facility does to help producers maintain healthy flocks and update on avian flu); Minn West Technology Campus (it’s incredible to think about the number of MN technology related businesses that are leaders in agriculture); Jennie-O Turkey Store (another Minnesota company with worldwide reach and the second largest turkey producer in country); Granite Falls Energy Ethanol plant; and the Southern Minnesota Beet Sugar Cooperative in Renville.
+Other sites of interest on the numerous tours I participated on are the Hmong American farmers in Dakota County; the Peterson farm near Northfield showing use of cover crops and Encirca Nitrogen Management services for nutrient control; Dave Legvold’s farm, who is caring for orchids, just North of Northfield in Dakota County (Dave was also given the Department of Agriculture’s Water Certification designation for work with cover crops, nitrate prevention); Maring Dairy near Kenyon where we saw 40 pastured cows and bees; MN Poultry Testing Lab in Willmar (learned a lot about what the facility does to help producers maintain healthy flocks and update on avian flu); Minn West Technology Campus (it’s incredible to think about the number of MN technology related businesses that are leaders in agriculture); Jennie-O Turkey Store (another Minnesota company with worldwide reach and the second largest turkey producer in country); Granite Falls Energy Ethanol plant; and the Southern Minnesota Beet Sugar Cooperative in Renville.
 All were showing awareness and concerted efforts to be good stewards of the environment.

 One of the last visits was to the University of Minnesota’s Forever Green research site where Don Wyse and other researchers are working on the Forever Green Initiative.
 They’re reinventing agriculture and assembling wonderful new talent to work on crop research that isn’t being done anywhere else in the world.
 Their innovative work is the result of a funding bill I passed in 2013 and was able to extend again this year.
 Finding new profitable crops for farmers is crucial if we want to encourage necessary crop diversity on the Minnesota landscape.